Optimizing for Strategy Diversity in the Design of Video Games

 \subsection{Counting the number of $k$-loadouts}

 The preceding \Cref{sec:dualCert,sec:reducingToCombinatorial} combine to provide a purely combinatorial lower bound on the number of $k$-loadouts in our construction.
-Indeed, \Cref{lem:inequalitycell} shows a subset $L\subseteq[n]$ with $|L|=k$ is a $k$-loadout as long as $L$ is contained within some inequality cell $C$.
-In turn, \Cref{lemma:remaining_conditions} shows that $C$ is an inequality cell as long as it is a facet with gap parity opposite to $m$.
+Indeed, \Cref{lem:inequalitycell} shows that a subset $L\subseteq[n]$ with $|L|=k$ is a $k$-loadout as long as $L$ is contained within some inequality cell $C$.
+In turn, \Cref{lemma:remaining_conditions} shows that $C$ is an inequality cell as long as it is an even facet.

-In this section, we undertake the task of counting the number of $k$-subsets that are contained within at least one facet with gap parity opposite to $m$, for all $k=1,\ldots,m$.
-The challenge is not to over-count these subsets because such a subset can be contained in different facets.
+In this section, we undertake the task of counting the number of $k$-subsets that are contained within at least one even facet, for all $k=1,\ldots,m$.
+Since such a subset can be contained in different facets, the challenge is not to over-count these subsets.

-To aid in this task, it is convenient to interpret subsets of $[n]$ as arrays of length $n$ consisting of dots (.) and stars (*), representing the absence and presence respectively of an index in the subset.
-We follow the notation of \cite{eu2010cyclic}, and for any subset $L \subseteq [n]$, we associate $L$ with an $(1 \times n)$-array having a star (*) at the $j$th entry if $j \in L$ and a dot (.) otherwise.
-In such an array, every maximal segment of consecutive stars is called a block.
-A block containing the star at entry $1$ or $n$ is a border block, and the other ones are inner blocks.
+Following the notation of \cite{eu2010cyclic}, for any subset $L \subseteq [n]$, we associate $L$ with an $(1 \times n)$-array having a star (*) at the $j$th entry if $j \in L$ and a dot (.) otherwise.
+In such an array, every maximal segment of consecutive stars is called a \textit{block}.
+A block containing the star at entry $1$ or $n$ is a \textit{border block}, and the other ones are \textit{inner blocks}.